Ethel Cuff Black

 Ethel Cuff Black (October 17, 1890 – September 17, 1977) was an American educator and one of the founders of Delta Sigma Theta sorority.
-She was the first African-American school teacher in Richmond County, New York.
+She was the first Black American school teacher in Richmond County, New York.

 Early life

 Ethel L. Cuff was born in Wilmington, Delaware in 1890.
-Her father was Richard Cuff, a banker and business owner, which allowed her to grow up in the top tier of the African-American community.
+Her father was Richard Cuff, a banker and business owner, which allowed her to grow up in the top tier of the Black American community.
 Her grandparents were landowners and second-generation freedmen.
 Her maternal grandfather was a Civil War veteran.
 She attended public schools in Wilmington.
 She attended the Industrial School for Colored Youth in Bordentown, New Jersey.

 Delta Sigma Theta founders, 1913, at Howard University.
 Ethel Cuff: second from right, front row.

 She attended Howard University, graduating with a degree in education in 1915.
 At Howard, she was a member of the choir, the chair of the Howard chapter of the YWCA, and vice president of Alpha Kappa Alpha sorority.
 In 1913, she and 21 other sorority sisters voted to withdraw and from Alpha Kappa Alpha and establish a new sorority, Delta Sigma Theta, that was devoted to community service and social activism.
 She was the new sorority's vice president.

-Cuff marched in the Woman Suffrage Procession on March 3, 1913, with Delta Sigma Theta; it was the only black organization in the Washington, D.C. march.

 Career

 After college, Black taught in Kentucky; Sedalia, Missouri, and Oklahoma City, Oklahoma.
-She became the first African-American teacher at Public School 108 (P. S. 108) in Richmond Hills, Queens, New York, teaching there for more than 27 years.
+She became the first Black American teacher at Public School 108 (P. S. 108) in Richmond Hills, Queens, New York, teaching there for more than 27 years.

 Black worked for the United States Census Bureau in Washington, D.C. from 1920 to 1922 and in Trenton, New Jersey from the summer of 1928 to the summer of 1928.
 She became a faculty member of Delaware State College from 1930 to her retirement in 1957.